 - 3 tablespoons fresh cilantro leaves, chopped

-- 8 8 inch corn tortillas
+- 8 8 inch corn or flour tortillas

+Use a Bag of Coleslaw!
 Time-Saving Tip: Use 1 (12-oz.) bag of shredded coleslaw mix instead of the sliced vegetables to reduce prep time.
 It’s still delicious but just saves time.

 How to Make the Creamy Avocado Sauce for Fish Tacos –